single-cell-genetics/singlecell_neuroseq_paper/README.md

 # Population-scale single-cell RNA-seq profiling across dopaminergic neuron differentiation

-This repository contains scripts for data processing, analysis and figure generation using scRNA-Seq and bulk RNAseq data.
+This repository contains scripts for data processing, analysis and figure generation using scRNA-Seq and bulk RNAseq data for our paper:

 The scRNA-seq raw data is available on ...